Skip to content

 → Small vegetables

-A varied diet helps improve color, activity, growth, and immune system strength.
+A varied diet helps improve color, activity, growth, and immune system strength — and given what we now know about their digestive system, variety also supports a healthier gut microbiome.

 What Do Guppies Eat in the Wild?